omundy/dig245-usability-test/README.md

 Each group member will **individually** design and code their own single-page website to present the results of the usability test.

-1. Fork this repository and clone it to your `critical-web-design` folder on your machine.
 1. Create a [moodboard](https://www.google.com/search?q=moodboard+web+design&tbm=isch&ved=2ahUKEwijuZXLvrXyAhWmQUIHHYGHBHcQ2-cCegQIABAA&oq=moodboard+web+design&gs_lcp=CgNpbWcQAzIFCAAQgAQyBggAEAgQHjoECAAQQzoECAAQHjoECAAQGFDqibAMWKeWsAxgr5ewDGgAcAB4AIABlwGIAfkHkgEDOS4ymAEAoAEBqgELZ3dzLXdpei1pbWfAAQE&sclient=img&ei=w1IaYePLNaaDieoPgY-SuAc&bih=1064&biw=1920) with designs you like to get started.
 Save it in Figma or this repository.
 1. Start your design by [creating a wireframe using Figma](https://www.figma.com/blog/how-to-wireframe/)
 1. Once you are satisfied with a starting layout in your wireframe, create multiple (3+) design iterations (see class [design presentations](https://docs.google.com/presentation/d/1BiIHVEQjmIb2k2vB6N3x1g_S3KSLyZq2YCniq1ONjg8/edit?usp=sharing)).